WakiMak/trentent.github.io-forked/_posts/2015-07-10-appv5-virtualizing-and-running-local-services-stand-alone.md

 With this, my service will start upon application publish.

-I set it to launch a exe that gets installed with the package (SystemPulseConfigEditor.exe) as I needed a unique name I could key in on to determine if the package started successfully. Â This has a drawback though, the exe I chose has a GUI and I launch the process with -WindowStyle Hidden; if the service crashes, this EXE prompts for attention. Â When RDP'ed into a server this notice comes up as "Interactive Service" something-or-other and clicking on it brings this exe visible. Â I have considered making a AutoIT app that has no GUI and just sits in the background doing nothing, but time has not permitted me this yet. Â Sometimes the SystemPulse service will crash so I added the /RESTART to this batch file to get it to kick off. Â By removing the package then 'rsync'ing with the publishing server we trigger PublishPackage script which launches the service.
+I set it to launch a exe that gets installed with the package (SystemPulseConfigEditor.exe) as I needed a unique name I could key in on to determine if the package started successfully.
+This has a drawback though, the exe I chose has a GUI and I launch the process with -WindowStyle Hidden; if the service crashes, this EXE prompts for attention.
+When RDP'ed into a server this notice comes up as "Interactive Service" something-or-other and clicking on it brings this exe visible.
+I have considered making a AutoIT app that has no GUI and just sits in the background doing nothing, but time has not permitted me this yet.
+Sometimes the SystemPulse service will crash so I added the /RESTART to this batch file to get it to kick off.
+By removing the package then 'rsync'ing with the publishing server we trigger PublishPackage script which launches the service.

 <!-- AddThis Advanced Settings generic via filter on the_content -->